 Since 1996, John has served as the Legion’s official tour guide.
 But his interest in remembrance reaches back to the early 1970s, when he was only a boy growing up in Vancouver, B.C.

-“Lots of people in our family were in the First and Second World Wars,” says John.
+“Lots of people in our family were in the First and Second World Wars,” he says.
 “My grandfather on my mother’s side fought in the First World War, dad’s father—my grandfather—fought in the Second World War, lots of great uncles and other relations were involved in both wars.
 But very little was ever said about it when I was a kid, which was not unusual back then… What changed things for me was when I was about seven years old, my dad took me down to the cenotaph for Remembrance Day.
 I remember being quite moved, especially looking at what I thought were very old men from the first war; they would have been in their late 70s, but to a little kid, they seemed so much larger than life.
 I was really struck by them.”

 John calls that a defining moment in his life.
 Not only because it ignited his thirst for learning about military history, but also because of the way it did so: “My interest was piqued within the context of remembrance,” he says.
 “Lots of people are interested in (the wars) these days, and always have been.
 But for me, as a kid, it wasn’t about the ‘wow factor’ of war, thinking it was somehow exciting or thrilling; it was always born out of remembrance.”